 This optional system enhancement tool (equipped with keypad, LEDs, fast buttons and display) replicates all the system data.
-The panel supports 14 repeaters connectable via RS485 BUS (maximum cable length 1000m from panel).
-Repeaters should be located at building entrances/exits in such way as to allow persons in charge to view the system status without going too far inside the building.
+The control panel manages up to 14 repeaters which can be connected at a distance of up to 1000m from the control panel via RS485 BUS.
+These devices are usually located near building entry/ exit points in order to allow personnel to obtain information regarding zones affected by alarm conditions without actually entering the premises.

-[C] SmartLevel power-supply stations (accessory item)
+[C] SmartLevel power supply station (accessory item)

-The SmartLevel is the ideal power source for all devices located in the area protected by the detection system.
-Its internal board satisfies all EN54 requirements and provides complete supervision of the power station.
-The device can be connected to the control panel loop via an input/output module (not included), installed inside the box, or by means of the RS485 BUS, thus allowing the complete supervision of the power station and control of the 3 outputs.
+The SmartLevel is the ideal power source for all devices located in the area protected by the fire detection system.
+Its internal board meets all EN54 requirements and provides complete supervision of the power station.
+This device can be connected to the control panel loop via an input/output module (not included), installed inside the box, or by means of the RS485 BUS, thus allowing the complete supervision of the power station and control of the 3 outputs.

-[D] SmartLine-EXT fire-extinction panel (optional)
+[D] SmartLine-EXT extinguishing panel (accessory item)